-- → 6 hours embedded learning
+- → Up to 6 hours embedded learning

 - → 6-11 hours facilitating co-learning (tutoring) in the STEM Center

-- → 1 hour professional learning
+- → 2 hours professional learning

-- → 1-3 hours greeter

 - → 1-5 hours student success efforts

 An Illumineer working a typical schedule would accrue 96 hours of experience each semester.
 Based on previous observations 50% of the time (48 hours) would be spent working with individuals or concurrent small groups for a specific time.